LBHackney-IT/mtfh-tl-e2e-tests/README.md

 - If test records are added to the database, these also become 'dynamic fixtures' and, if required, their properties can be accessed them using methods such as `getAssetFixture()`, `getTenureFixture()` etc. Often, these methods are used to obtain the GUID of the record, randomly generated when the record was created.
 - Do **not** create tests that rely on data existing in the database.
 This could lead to tests "suddenly" failing if such data is then erased from the database.
 - In those cases where very specific data is required, for a particular test/assertion, the use of 'static' fixtures is recommended (if possible).
+- Ensure to add the tags of the mfe that the tests relate to, i.e. for `mtfh-frontend-personal-details` the tag should be `@personal-details`.

 ## Running instructions
 #### Installation: